Concealed beneath the ostensible life is the deep, silent, mysterious quality of life itself,

 Through the laughter, dancing, dining, supping,

-The processes of culture rapidly create a class of supercilious infidels,
+The processes of culture rapidly create a class of supercilious people acting a part,

 A drunkard’s breath, unwholesome eater’s face, venerealee’s flesh,